 This spacious park is named for St. Nicholas of Myra.
 It is located at the intersection of St. Nicholas Avenue, 127th Street, St. Nicholas Terrace and 141st Street, bordering the Manhattan neighborhoods of Hamilton Heights, Manhattanville, and Harlem.

-Originally settled by Dutch farmers in the late 1600s, after the American Revolution (1775-1783) the neighborhood’s agricultural yield began to wane.
+Settled by Dutch farmers in the late 1600s, the neighborhood’s agricultural yield began to wane after the American Revolution.
 Many residents moved to southern Manhattan’s newly industrialized areas.
-In the 1880s, the area developed quickly as the elevated trains and tenement houses were constructed in Harlem, Hamilton Heights and Manhattanville.
+In the 1880s, the area developed quickly as the elevated trains and tenement houses were constructed.

 Additional property for the nascent park was assembled in 1900-1906, and construction began in 1906.
 Like Harlem’s other “ribbon parks,” St. Nicholas was built on a rugged mass of rock, following the steep and irregular topography of northern Manhattan.
 Landscape architect and Parks Commissioner Samuel Parsons Jr. (1844-1920) was responsible for the design of the rustic park, of which he said a “dominant note must be followed with a harmonious treatment, a high hill made higher, a rugged slope more rugged, a deep valley made deeper, thus invariably following nature’s lead.”
 The development of the park and the completion of the elevated rapid transit line made this area of Harlem a fashionable residential district at the turn of the century.

-In 1909 Parks acquired an adjacent parcel that extended the southern boundary of the park from W. 130th Street to W. 128th Street.
+In 1909, Parks acquired an adjacent parcel that extended the southern boundary of the park from W. 130th Street to W. 128th Street.
 This property contained the area known as “The Point of Rocks,” where General George Washington had positioned himself during the Battle of Harlem Heights in 1776.
-Parks opened a playground near the West 129th Street entrance in 1931; and the new facility included swings, a basketball court, and a garden where farm products were grown for educational purposes.
-Thirty years later, Parks and the Board of Education made arrangements for a new jointly operated playground on this site.
+NYC Parks opened a playground near the West 129th Street entrance in 1931; and the new facility included swings, a basketball court, and a garden where farm products were grown for educational purposes.
+Thirty years later, NYC Parks and the Board of Education made arrangements for a new jointly operated playground on this site.
 The 129th Street Playground opened in 1965, and P.S.
-129 opened in 1970 on nearby property held by the City College of New York.
-P.S.
-129 is also known as the John H. Finley Campus School in memory of City College’s third president, who served from 1903-13.
+129, also known as John H. Finley Campus School, opened in 1970 on nearby property held by the City College of New York.

-Since 1995, Harlem community members and City College (under the leadership of Director of Community Development Jim Bawek) joined together to “Take Back St. Nicholas Park.”
+Since 1995, Harlem community members and City College joined together to “Take Back St. Nicholas Park.”
 Neighborhood groups participating in the initiative to make the park a cleaner and safer place included the Hamilton Heights Homeowners Association, A. Philip Randolph High School, Thurgood Marshall School, the Community Helpers, and the Harlem YMCA.
-The 129th Street Playground benefited from their efforts and from a $602,000 capital renovation funded by City Council Member Stanley E. Michels in 1996.
-The playground benefited from the installation of new play equipment, color seal-coated basketball courts, improved safety surfacing, a frog spray shower, a drinking fountain, World’s Fair benches, and a community bulletin board.
-The handball courts were also renovated.
-New pavement and curbs, a steel picket fence with lockable gates, and improved water supply and drainage systems improved the overall appearance of the park.
+The 129th Street Playground benefited from their efforts and from a capital renovation in 1996.
+New play equipment, rehabilitated basketball courts, improved safety surfacing, a frog spray shower, a drinking fountain, World’s Fair benches, and a community bulletin board were installed.
+The handball courts were renovated and new pavement and curbs, a steel picket fence, and improved water supply and drainage systems improved the overall appearance of the park.

 Directions to St. Nicholas Park